 - When should you start planning?

-- What should you consider when planning your next season greetings campaign?
+- What should you consider when planning your next holiday campaign?

 - By when should your assets be ready?